What’s a good

 (ii) Adjusted R-squared: This is R-squared (the fraction by which the variance of the errors is less than the variance of the dependent variable) adjusted for the number of coefficients in the model relative to the sample size in order to correct it for bias (the same adjustment used in computing the standard error of the regression).
 That is, adjusted R-squared is the fraction by which the square of the standard error of the regression is less than the variance of the dependent variable.
 It is the most over-used and abused of all statistics--don't get obsessed with it.
 R-squared is not the bottom line.
 All it measures is the percentage reduction in mean-squared-error that the regression model achieves relative to the naive model "Y=constant", which may or may not be the appropriate naive model for purposes of comparison.
 Better to determine the best naive model first, and then compare the various error measures of your regression model (both in the estimation and validation periods) against that naive model.

 Despite the fact that adjusted R-squared is a unitless statistic, there is no absolute standard for what is a "good" value.
 A regression model fitted to non-stationary time series data can have an adjusted R-squared of 99% and yet be inferior to a simple random walk model.
-On the other hand, a regression model fitted to stationarized time series data might have an adjusted R-squared of 10%-20% and be considered quite good.
-When working with stationary stock return data, adjusted R-squared values as low as 5% might even be considered significant if they hold up in out-of-sample validation (which they usually don't!)
+On the other hand, a regression model fitted to stationarized time series data might have an adjusted R-squared of 10%-20% and still be considered useful (although out-of-sample validation would be advisable--see section (vi) below).
+A designed experiment looking for small but statistically significant effects in a very large sample might accept even lower values.
 See this page for more about these issues.
 (Return to top of page.)